 However, any increase documented has been small and doesn’t last long.

-In one 15-person study, blood levels of antioxidants increased by 2.9% when participants drank red rooibos and 6.6% when they drank the green variety.
+In one small 2010 study, blood levels of antioxidants increased by 6.6% when participants drank red rooibos and 2.9% when they drank the green variety (15).

-This uptick lasted for five hours after the participants drank 17 ounces (500 ml) of tea made with 750 mg of rooibos leaves (10).
+This uptick lasted for 5 hours after the participants drank 17 ounces, or 500 milliliters (mL), of tea, which was made with 750 milligrams of rooibos leaves (15).

-First, drinking rooibos tea may have beneficial effects on blood pressure by inhibiting angiotensin-converting enzyme (ACE) (
+First, drinking rooibos tea may have beneficial effects on blood pressure by inhibiting angiotensin-converting enzyme (ACE), according to one older study (

 There is more promising evidence that the tea can improve cholesterol levels.

-In a study in 40 overweight adults at high risk of heart disease, six cups of rooibos tea daily for six weeks decreased “bad” LDL cholesterol while boosting “good” HDL cholesterol (
+In a 2011 study in 40 adults with overweight at high risk of heart disease, drinking 6 cups (1,420 mL) of rooibos tea daily for 6 weeks decreased LDL (bad) cholesterol while boosting HDL (good) cholesterol (

-Summary Rooibos tea may benefit heart health by positively affecting blood pressure.
-It may also lower “bad” LDL cholesterol and raise “good” HDL cholesterol in those at risk of heart disease.
+Rooibos tea may benefit heart health by positively affecting blood pressure.
+It may also lower LDL (bad) cholesterol and raise HDL (good) cholesterol in those at risk of heart disease.

 However, human studies are needed.

 - Improved digestion: The tea is often promoted as a way to reduce digestive problems.
-However, evidence for this is weak.
+While one 2006 animal study found that it could improve diarrhea, evidence for this is weak.

 Of course, the lack of evidence does not necessarily mean that these claims are false — just that they haven’t been studied fully.

-Summary There is currently no strong evidence that rooibos tea improves bone health, digestion, sleep, allergies, headaches or colic.
+There is currently no strong evidence that rooibos tea improves bone health, digestion, sleep, allergies, headaches, or colic.

 Rooibos tea is a healthy and delicious beverage.